TDSOJohn/Engine/README.md

 Todo:

-- Category.hpp and ResourceIdentifiers.hpp should be generated at compile time somehow
+- Category.hpp, ResourceIdentifiers.hpp and StateIdentifiers.hpp should be generated at compile time somehow
+- CommandQueue is still a template.
+Does it need to be that way?
+- ParticleNode depends on DataTables.

 compile with:
 ```bash